 Growing the glute #101.
 We all want a better butt – well of course you do!
 Well, if you’re not blessed with a glorious glute then you might want to add a little ‘mass to that ass’.

 That’s the mission I started a few years ago but only recently found a quick and effective way to grow your butt in less than a month.
 It may be quick but it will certainly be effective (and painful) sorry, no shortcuts.

 In my perpetual life of googling everything that ever crosses my mind I really spent a lot of time this month working on improving myself.
 Learning Spanish has really given me a focus but also trying to achieve my personal ‘body goals’.
-Understanding how the body really works and how muscles work in the body has taken over the past few weeks, which is why I’ve not been updating as much but it all comes with a great result (my booty).
+Understanding how the body really works and how muscles work in the body has taken over the past few weeks.

 Growing the Glute

 Getting a bigger butt is actually a lot more complex than I had thought.
 Squats and lunges never seemed to get me very far and I could never work out why.
 There’s actually a pretty accurate science behind it but first, we need to break down the ‘glute’ into categories.

 The Maximus – The muscle that covers the whole buttocks.

 The Medius – The central muscle to the hip (attaches to the hip bone)